 Plymouth’s busiest road closed and evacuated after workers dig up eight grenades

-A major route has been closed and evacuated after eight grenades were found by contractors carrying out roadworks.
+A major road has been closed and evacuated after eight grenades were found by contractors carrying out roadworks.
 The suspicious devices, which are believed to be white phosphorous grenades, were found in Plymouth this afternoon.

-Police were alerted to the explosive devices at 2.35pm after they were discovered on the northbound side of Tavistock Road
+Police were alerted to the explosive devices at 2.35pm after they were discovered on the northbound side of Tavistock Road.

 Highways workers were evacuated from the area while emergency services attended the scene.